Nathan-Kimm/Tank-Tycoon/README.md

 # Welcome to Tank Tycoon!

-This is Nathan Kim's and Matthew's CS Data Structures Project
+This is Nathan Kim's and Matthew Seo's CS Data Structures Project

 Tank Tycoon is a tycoon game where you get more fish over time and make as much money as you can through tank upgrades.